New Generation Rollingstock: History

 In January 2014, the Queensland Government awarded a contract for 75 six-carriage electric multiple units to the Qtectic consortium of Aberdeen Asset Management, Bombardier Transportation, Itochu and John Laing under a 32-year public private partnership.
 The units were built in Savli, India.
 The units were Queensland Rail's first to be manufactured overseas instead of in Maryborough by Downer Rail (formerly Walkers).
 In February 2016, the first unit was delivered to the Port of Brisbane.

 In December 2017, the first NGR entered service.

 The fleet began operating on the Airport and Gold Coast lines.
 In May 2018, they began operating on the Doomben line.
 In September 2018, they began operating on the Redcliffe and Springfield lines.
 In October 2018, they began operating on the Ipswich and Caboolture lines.
 In February 2019, they began operating on the Shorncliffe and Cleveland lines.
 The same month, they became the largest fleet of electric multiple units in Queensland.
 In March 2020, they began operating on the Sunshine Coast line as far as Nambour.

 In January 2020, the last NGR entered service.

-The fleet are not yet permitted to operate on the Beenleigh, Ferny Grove and Rosewood lines, due to loading gauge clearance issues and platform lengths, respectively.
+The fleet are not yet permitted to operate on the Ferny Grove and Rosewood lines, due to loading gauge clearance issues and platform lengths, respectively.

 Units 709 and 772 have had ETCS equipment installed and are currently being used to trial QR's ETCS infrastructure.